How Is AI Transforming The Medical Diagnosis?

 1. Google Health/DeepMind

 DeepMind’s health team merged with Google Health to “build products that support care teams and improve patient outcomes.”
-Google Health is tapping into A.I.’s potential to help cancer diagnosis, predict patient outcomes, avert blindness, and more.
+Google Health is tapping into AI’s potential to help with cancer diagnosis, predict patient outcomes, avert blindness, and more.

 2. Oncora Medical